renee192/KampAR/README.md

 # KampAR

-A mobile tour guide application for Kampar.
+A mobile tour guide application with attraction spot recognition for Kampar.